saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 - interests
 - technologies
 - site_areas
+- software
+- version
+- laste_tested

-The name of the segment is displayed in the translation aread, under **context**:
+The name of the segment is displayed in the translation area, under **context**:

 ![screenshot](images/Crowdin_files_yml.png)